octallium/website/docs/tutorials/elixir/basics/iex.md

 ```

 Just read all the outputs, you are not required to understand everything just yet, but try to read and make sense of the output.

+{++Don't skip the exercises if you really want to learn Elixir!
+However simple they may seem, its important to try them out yourself!++}